johnmaxrin/BlogCodeBase/README.md

-# Emitting OpenMP Code from MLIR and Lowering to LLVM IR
+# Generating and Lowering Structs in MLIR to LLVM IR
-This repository demonstrates how to emit OpenMP (omp) code using the MLIR OpenMP dialect, lower it to LLVM IR, and generate an executable binary.
+This repository demonstrates how to define and emit structured types (structs) in MLIR, lower them to LLVM IR, and generate an executable binary.
+The example covers creating an MLIR structure, allocating it, and compiling it into LLVM IR.

 ### Build and Compilation Steps
 - Set Up the MLIR Context